Honorary Members

 Dr. John Kircher, RIP

-Dr. Kircher was a graduate student of Dr. Raskin and polygraph researcher at the University of Utah.
+Dr. Kircher was a graduate student of Dr. Raskin and a polygraph researcher at the University of Utah.
 He was a brilliant statistician and his exhaustive research led to the standardization of chart analysis through what became known as the Kircher Features.
 He passed away in 2025 and we mourn his loss.

 Dr. Charles Honts